Zapya

-Zapya gained popularity in countries with low Internet penetration and poor Internet architecture because it allows users to share files without relying on an Internet or cellular data connection.
-The application is available on multiple platforms, including lower-end phone models, so that it is accessible to everyone.
-Users can transfer files of any kind and any size for free using a transfer method similar to Bluetooth and AirDrop.
+Zapya gained popularity in countries with low Internet penetration and poor Internet architecture, because it allows users to share files without relying on an Internet or cellular data connection.
+The app is available on multiple platforms, including lower-end phone models, so that it is accessible to everyone.
+Users can transfer files using a transfer method similar to Bluetooth and AirDrop.
 Some cellphone stores use Zapya's "Phone Replicate" feature to transfer the data from their customers' old phones to their new ones.

 Impact

 Zapya has become ingrained in Cuban youth culture due to limited Wi-Fi access in Cuba.
 The Miami Herald reported on 11 July 2015 on how Cuban tech start-ups use Zapya to overcome the lack of internet penetration and poor Internet architecture in Cuba.
 They also found that the youth of Cuba use Zapya as a free platform to talk to their friends and share funny videos and photos.

 The popularity of Zapya in Cuba has only grown stronger over the years to the point that Cubans have coined the verb "zapyar" as a slang term to refer to sharing files.
 Cachivache Media deemed Zapya as "the network for the disconnected" in 2016.
 Travelers and students planning to study abroad in Cuba are recommended to download Zapya before going to the country.